johngodley/redirection/readme.txt

 Full documentation can be found at [https://redirection.me](https://redirection.me)

-Redirection is compatible with PHP from 5.6 and upwards (including 8.0).
+Redirection is compatible with PHP from 5.6 to 8.1.

 = Redirect manager =